Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_PanelDue.md

 # Firmware update via USB

-If your Duet is running versions of RepRapFirmware older than RRF 3.2, you will need to update the PanelDue firmware via its USB port, by connecting it to a PC.
+If your Duet is running versions of RepRapFirmware older than RRF 3.2, or you are using V1 or V2 PanelDue hardware, you will need to update the PanelDue firmware via its USB port by connecting it to a PC.
 Download the version

 ## Requirements

 * Download and install Bossa 1.9.1 from [ShumaTech](http://www.shumatech.com/web/products/bossa){target=_blank}.
 Versions of bossa or bossac earlier than 1.8 will not be able to program the version 3.0 PanelDue board.
 Apple Macintosh users, please see [this forum thread](https://forum.duet3d.com/topic/11445/flashing-firmware-on-mac-os-x){target=_blank}
-* Download and unzip the appropriate PanelDue firmware file from the sources listed above.
+* Download the appropriate PanelDue firmware file from the sources listed above.

 ## Connect the PanelDue to the host computer